dwyl/ISO-27001-2013-information-technology-security/change-control-management-policy.md

 ## 2. Confirmation of Need & Requirement from Stakeholders

-Once the change/feature/bug has been identified and described (_in step 1_)
+Once the change/feature/bug has been identified and described (_in step 1_) we require _confirmation_ from at least one _other_ stakeholder.
+This is to ensure that non-essential changes cannot be made on a whim.

 ## 3. Work Prioritisation